 1. Banner farms – When Affiliates first start out, a common mistake is that they create banner farms.
 Banner farms are giant groups of banners, little to no copy and will probably never drive sales, unless you shop through your own links, keep telling friends to shop through them and you provide a good user experience, which barely any of them do.

 2. Using subdomains instead of their own url – Some Affiliates will start with a subdomain like url.biggerblogcompany or websitebuilder.com.
 This is a business and you need to at least buy a url and your own hosting solution.
 By being on a subdomain, most of the time you do not own your content, it can be taken from you or closed without warning.
-Here is my affiliate link for an affordable hosting solution for Affiliates starting out.

 3. Using free website builders – Although the templates can be good for businesses, I haven’t seen a really good one for Affiliates.
 My personal opinion is that these can be great for SMBs that hand out cards and want their customers to have somewhere to go, but they are probably not the best option for Affiliates.